Anusha-Data-Analytics/EduMax-End-to-End-Business-Analytics/README.md

 | ⏳ Planned | Executive Dashboard Suite | Develop a comprehensive Power BI dashboard covering all major business KPIs. |
 | ⏳ Planned | Business Recommendations | Translate analytical findings into strategic recommendations for stakeholders. |
 | ⏳ Planned | Executive Presentation | Prepare a consulting-style presentation summarizing the project, findings, and recommendations. |

-### Current Project Status

-**Current Business Priority**

-The revenue analysis phase has been successfully completed, resolving the initial stakeholder concern regarding revenue performance.

-The project is now focused on understanding the post-enrollment learner journey, with particular emphasis on learner engagement, drop-off behavior, and retention opportunities.
-These analyses will guide future recommendations aimed at improving learner success and overall platform performance.

-> **Repository Status:** Actively Maintained

-New analyses, dashboards, reports, and business insights will be added as project milestones are completed.

 ---